Causal Inference

 Description

 Correlation is not causation.
 Counterfactual causal inference is undoubtedly one of the most important inventions in statistics and social science research methods.
 Based on the potential outcomes framework, this course presents the state-of-art of causal inference methods.
 In-depth topics include the concept of potential outcomes, experiments (covariate-balancing test and randomization test), matching, propensity score methods, sensitivity analysis, instrumental variables, regression discontinuity, difference-in-difference, synthetic control, and causal mediation analysis.
-Materials (recordings, slides, and lab code) for optional topics on special treatment including repeated treatment (marginal structural models), nonbinary treatment (dose-response functions), and interference (contagion and spillover) may also be acquired for self-study.
+Materials (recordings, slides, and lab code) for the optional topic on special treatment including repeated treatment (marginal structural models), nonbinary treatment (dose-response functions), and interference (contagion and spillover) may also be acquired for self-study.
 The seminar will provide a delicate balance of major methods and diverse applications as well as readily usable computer code.
 Knowledge of Stata (preferred) or R and logistic regression is required.

 Agenda (Request syllabus)